7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 3. Square

-A plum window has sides which are perfectly perpendicular to the level sill.
+A plum window has sides that are perfectly perpendicular to the level sill.

 For a window to be square, each corner must be 90 degrees.
 The window should not be ‘racked’, meaning that one or more angles are less than 90 degrees, and one or more angles are more than 90 degrees.